Estimated reading time: 5 minutes

 Drug and Alcohol Addiction

 According to the National Survey on Drug Use and Health (NSDUH), 21.5 million adults were struggling with a substance use disorder in 2014.
-That means nearly 7 percent of Americans were battling with some kind of addiction during that year.
+That means nearly 7 percent of Americans were battling some kind of addiction during that year.
 Out of that total, about 80 percent were struggling with alcohol abuse.

 Addiction is a serious condition, a public health problem, and a tragedy for every family that has to deal with it.
-The American Society of Addiction Medicine (ASAM) begins to define addiction as “a primary, chronic disease of brain reward, motivation, memory and related circuitry.”
+The American Society of Addiction Medicine (ASAM) begins to define addiction as “a primary, chronic disease of brain reward, motivation, memory, and related circuitry.”
 (Addiction is a complex phenomenon, and ASAM’s “short” definition of addiction takes up two paragraphs.)

 Definitions are a necessary part of therapeutic practice, but they don’t capture the experience of addiction, either for those addicted or the ones who love them.
-For those fortunate enough never to have experienced the realties of addiction, a film like Beautiful Boy might begin to make it imaginable to you.
+For those fortunate enough never to have experienced the realities of addiction, a film like Beautiful Boy might begin to make it imaginable to you.

 Recovery from Addiction